 Those with depression describe feeling 'low' and losing pleasure in things they once enjoyed.

-Symptoms such as irritability, tiredness, loss of appetite or increase in appetite, memory issues, trouble sleeping and lack of concentration can all come hand in hand with depression.
-In any given week, 8 in 100 people will be diagnosed with depression.
+Symptoms such as irritability, tiredness, loss of appetite or increase in appetite, memory issues, trouble sleeping, and lack of concentration come hand in hand with depression.
+8 in 100 people will be diagnosed with depression in any given week.

 Those with an anxiety disorder will have extreme worries that are out of proportion regarding the particular situation.
-They will have difficulty regulating their worries.
+They will have difficulty regulating their fears.
 They can also feel irritable, restless, tired, tense and have trouble sleeping.
-In any given week, 6 in 100 people will be diagnosed with anxiety disorder.
+6 in 100 people will be diagnosed with anxiety disorder in any given week.

 Panic disorder involves having unexpected and recurring panic attacks.
 The thought of having another panic attack can cause them anxiety.

-Panic attacks can include having an increased heart rate, sweating, shaking, lack of concentration and fear.
+Panic attacks can include increased heart rate, sweating, shaking, lack of concentration and fear.
 Less than 1 in 100 people will be diagnosed with panic disorder in any given week.

 Obsessive-Compulsive Disorder (OCD)

-OCD sufferers may have thoughts, images or pulses that recur and are hard to get rid of.
+OCD sufferers may have thoughts, images or pulses that recur and are hard to eliminate.
 These are referred to as obsessions.
-They may feel a strong urge to carry out certain physical acts or mental processes which is known as a compulsion.
+They may feel a strong urge to carry out specific physical acts or mental processes, known as a compulsion.

 1 in 100 people will be diagnosed with OCD in any given week.